Auto Theft Laws in California

 Possession of a Stolen Vehicle in California

-Knowing possession of a stolen vehicle is typically a wobbler offense unless the vehicle is worth $950 or less.
-For these low-value vehicles, the defendant faces up to 364 days in jail.
-Otherwise, the penalty can be either up to 364 days in jail (misdemeanor) or 16 months, two years, or three years' imprisonment (felony).
+Knowing possession of a stolen motor vehicle is a wobbler offense.
+The penalty can be either up to 364 days in jail (misdemeanor) or 16 months, two years, or three years in jail (felony).

 Carjacking Laws and Penalties in California

 For carjacking, it doesn't matter whether the defendant intends to deprive the owner of the vehicle temporarily or permanently.
-A person who forces a driver out of a car at gunpoint commits carjacking, whether or not the person ditches the car a few miles later or takes the vehicle to a chop shop.
+For example, a person who forces a driver out of a car at gunpoint commits carjacking, whether or not the person ditches the car a few miles later or takes the vehicle to a chop shop.
 A person convicted of carjacking faces a state prison term of three, five, or nine years.
 (Cal.
-Penal Code § 215 (2022).)
+Penal Code § 215 (2025).)

 Like most crimes, defendants charged with vehicle theft or a related crime might be able to establish that they didn't do the crime; it was a case of mistaken identity.